Responsive image

-Article title The Irrelevance of Ideal Morality for International Law
+Article The Irrelevance of Ideal Morality for International Law

 Name of magazine Legal journal «Law of Ukraine» (English version)